hgouraud/gwtolatex/README.txt

       | "NbImgPerLine" -> set the number of images across the page (default 3)
       | "Input" -> read the param file, scanning for %%%LIVRES%%%
       | "LaTeX" -> issues a LaTeX command
+      | "NewLevel" ->
+            "on/off" if off, do not increment subsection level. usefull is a section has been manually inserted and is followed by automatic <a ...> (sub)sections
       | "Newpage" -> newpage
       | "Print" -> print param
       | "Sideways" -> print page sideways (wip)